Academic Year 2017-2018

 We expect College NOW students to follow the standards and code of conduct provided in the Heartland Student Handbook.

-Your high school or career center will choose the college courses they would like to offer as dual credit or dual enrollment from the approved course listings within these pathways.
+Your high school or career center will choose the Heartland courses to offer as dual credit (high school and college credit) or dual enrollment (college credit only) from the approved course listings within the following pathways:

 You will be expected to take responsibility for your own learning.